Cloud Computing | Sales & Marketing Training

 There's no doubt you've heard that cloud computing is the "next big thing" in IT services – but the real question is this: Is cloud computing a threat to your IT services business that you should be wary of OR a better, more profitable way to serve your clients?
 And if it IS the big opportunity everyone is talking about, what does it look like, who's buying it and how can YOU profit from it right now?

-Here's some basic information that may help...
+Here’s some basic information on cloud computing that may help to get you started…

 What is cloud computing?
 Technically speaking...